Aminatou Sow: Early life and education

-Sow was born in Guinea to a diplomat father and engineer mother.
+Sow was born in Guinea on April 8, 1985 to a diplomat father and engineer mother.
 Because of her father's job, the family moved often and Sow grew up in Nigeria, Belgium, and France.
 She speaks five languages.

 Despite the fact that she grew up in a conservative Muslim household, they were untraditional in the way that they encouraged their daughters to succeed and told them they could accomplish anything boys could.
 While growing up, Sow looked to the United States as a place of possibility and convinced her parents to send her to a small American boarding school, while she worked on her accent by watching TV.

 Sow moved the United States at the age of 19 to attend the University of Texas at Austin, where she received her BA in government in 2007.

 Career

-Graduating at the same time as a global financial crisis, she went through a stressful process of finding a job in Washington, D.C., which would help her secure the visa she needed to stay in the country.
+Graduating just before the 2008 financial crisis, she went through a stressful process of finding a job in Washington, D.C., which would help her secure the visa she needed to stay in the country.
 First taking a job at a toy store to support herself, Sow faced being deported back to Guinea, a country where she had never lived.
 Sow successfully applied for asylum and eventually moved on to work at a think tank, followed by a PR agency, and then Iraq and Afghanistan Veterans of America.

 Since getting started in D.C., Sow has worked in many fields, from podcasting to digital strategy and authoring a book.
 When interviewed for The New York Times, Sow said "I don't think there's a title for what I do."
 She has worked as a digital consultant and strategist for well-known brands such as Smartwater and State Farm and run marketing for Google's civic initiatives, but she is best known for being a podcast host.
 She also frequently moderates panels and does live interviews with public figures and authors.
 Sow has stated that when she absolutely has to give a single job title, she looks back at which category of work formed the largest percentage of her income that year and says that as her current title.

 Sow also appears in the documentary RBG about Supreme Court justice Ruth Bader Ginsburg because of popularizing the meme "Can't Spell Truth Without Ruth".